JaynilVaidya/Hear-here-Audiobooks/README.md

 pyttsx.py:-
 The code in this file is what runs the show.
-Here, we use the pyttsx3 library of python to convert our text to speech.
+Here, I use the pyttsx3 library of python to convert our text to speech.
 This code reads the text from the appropriate file and converts it into an audio file which is saved as audio.mp3 file which on completion of task is deleted (The mp3 file is deleted to preserve the text-to-speech feature of this project).

 ERRORS YOU MIGHT ENCOUNTER:-
 1.The audio file might not play when clicked upon:-